 2011 Conference for the Wisconsin Association for Psychology

-de St. Aubin, E. & Pagan-Vega, A. (2015).
-The many flavors of Italian and US generativity: How elders nourish and sustain younger generations.
-Interdisciplinary Studies on the Family (Studi Interdisciplinari sulla Famiglia).
-Published in Italian - Issue 28.
+de St. Aubin, E. & Pagan-Vega, A. (2016).
+The many flavors of generativity: How elders nourish and sustain younger generations in the US and Italy.
+Interdisciplinary Studies on the Family [Studi Interdisciplinari sulla Famiglia], 28 (105-122).
+Published in Italian and English versions of Issue 28.

 de St. Aubin, E. (2016).
 A long look at the middle years.
 [Review of Steven Mintz, The prime of life, produced by Harvard University Press, 2013].
 PsycCritiques, 61(20).